ZcashFoundation/frost/rfcs/0001-messages.md

 Each byte chunk specified below is in little-endian order unless is specified otherwise.

+Multi-byte integers **must not** be used for serialization, because they have different byte orders on different platforms.

 ### Header

 The `Header` part of the message is 4 bytes total: